-NHS at 75: 'I felt lethargic, now I am having major surgery'
+NHS at 75: Robotic arms used in delicate colon surgery

 Tests revealed she was anaemic and a scan found an upper section of her colon needed to be removed and tested.

-"Robotic surgery is something I know nothing about but it sounds amazing.
+"Of course I'm apprehensive, I've never had an anaesthetic before," she said.

-"I'm a bit apprehensive about the surgery, but I am very grateful that they've found it and have acted very quickly."
+"I just feel I'm in good hands, the staff have been wonderful, they have all been brilliant."

-Consultant surgeon Mr Subash Vasudevan will be using one of the hospital's three £2.5m-a-piece surgical robots to remove a section of Mrs McDonald's colon.
+Consultant surgeon Mr Subash Vasudevan used one of the hospital's three £2.5m-a-piece surgical robots to remove a section of Mrs McDonald's colon.

 The hospital is run by East Suffolk and North Essex NHS Foundation Trust, which has become one of the UK's leading centres for robotic surgery.

-Once the section is removed, it will be sent off to a laboratory for testing.
+Once the section was removed, it was sent off to a laboratory for testing.

 "We want to see if it is benign or malignant," said Mr Vasudevan.
 "A lot happens behind the scenes in the laboratory."